lorensr/lorensr.github.io/_posts/2011-03-12-quick-options.md

 [Quick Options](https://chrome.google.com/webstore/detail/pnlefdfohlfcepdipnoppglhjhlofnhl)

 It opens the options page of an extension or app from the address bar.
-Type 'opt', a space or tab, the name of the extension or app, and return.
+Type 'opt', a space or tab, the name of the extension or app, and enter.
 If you enter a second space or enter an extension/app that does not have an options page, it opens the extension management page (chrome://extensions).

 This is my first time doing much with Javascript, and I like it!
 Certainly not as much as Ruby, but definitely more than some other languages.
 I don't like CamelCase as much, but it's not the end of the world :-).
 I will need to sit down and read through a good book on the language before I do too much more with it.
 Resorting to Google every other line for syntax or function names is suboptimal.